Brooks England

 Brooks England is a bicycle saddle manufacturer originally based in Smethwick, West Midlands, England and now owned by Selle Royal of Italy.
 It has been making leather goods since 1866, when it was founded in Hockley, Birmingham.
 In the 1880s, the production of bicycle saddles began, the first saddle patent having been filed in 1882.
 In a 2014 interview with Feel Desain, a Brooks spokesperson stated that according to family legend, the company began when founder John Boultbee Brooks, a horse saddle manufacturer, tried to use a bicycle after his horse died but found the wooden seat very uncomfortable.
 As a result, he vowed to set about solving this problem and Brooks was born.

 Raleigh Bicycle Company bought Brooks in 1962.
 When Raleigh collapsed in 1999, Brooks was sold and subsequently went into liquidation.
-John Godfrey Macnaughtan and Adrien Williams were able to buy the company and keep production in England.
+John Godfrey Macnaughtan and Adrian Williams were able to buy the company and keep production in England.
 In 2002, they sold Brooks to Selle Royal.